coveron/Coveron_Instrumenter/docs/_docs/index.md

 in the automotive and aviation sector.

+## Used software and compatibility

+The following software is necessary to run Codeconut:
+- Python 3.5 or newer
+- additional Python packages are installed automatically

 ## Documentation

 The documentation for Codeconut includes guidelines for usage as well as detailed software and file structure specifications.